AugustHuangMX/quartz/content/First Possession.md

 Create the incentive to invest too much *too early* in order to establish (overproduce problem)

+▶ In a contest for title, persons try to get ownership rights transferred to themselves.

+▶ Economic efficiency, however, concerns the production of wealth, not the transfer of it.

+▶ Investments for the sake of transferring wealth, not producing it, are socially inefficient.

 ### Example:

 The Drilling Example: (Also a kind of [[Nash Equilibrium]])